 The diagnosis is pyomyositis of the posterior thigh and calf with early abscess formation.

 Pyomyositis is a rare occurrence in high resource settings, but seen daily in a clinical setting like Laos.
 Patient’s present with progressive muscle pain, swelling, pain with movement of the affected muscle and typically fever.
-Most commonly the infection is caused by gram negative staphococcus.
+Most commonly the infection is caused by gram positive staphococcus.
 The staph infections in Northern Laos typically respond to Cefazolin and therefore penicillin resistance is thought to be low.
 In Laos (and many other countries) parents will seek help for their child’s fever at local pharmacies where pharmacists can provide intra-muscular (IM) injections of antibiotics, anti-pyretics, and pain medication.
 I suspect that some of the pyomyositis is caused by improperly given IM injections by parents who were not provided proper education.
 However, it is clear that this does not explain the volume of cases putting children in the hospital and the underlying etiology remains a mystery.

 This patient recovered after two weeks of intra-venous antibiotics (Cefazolin).
 He was discharged with a slight limp and asked to return to the outpatient clinic for a re-check in one week.
 Other cases with larger fluid collections required incision and drainage.